-This Policy delineates (a) the procurement procedures for the procurement purchase of goods, supplies and other expendable property, equipment, real property, and other services using funds from Federal Awards to ensure that such goods and services are obtained in an effective manner and in compliance with the provisions of Federal Programs and other applicable federal law; and (b) the audit procedures required when Federal Award funds are used for procuring Commodities and/or Services, and monitoring of Subawards provided to Subrecipients.
+This Policy delineates (a) the procurement procedures for the purchase of goods, supplies and other expendable property, equipment, real property, and other services using funds from Federal Awards to ensure that such goods and services are obtained in an effective manner and in compliance with the provisions of Federal Programs and other applicable federal law; and (b) the audit procedures required when Federal Award funds are used for procuring Commodities and/or Services, and monitoring of Subawards provided to Subrecipients.
 This Policy shall control over the provisions of Broward Health's Business and Procurement Code (the "Business and Procurement Code"), the Design and Construction Code, and any Board or Broward Health Policy unless Applicable Law provides otherwise and the circumstances and make it apparent that any of the foregoing control.
-Broward Health Departments receive Federal Awards for various purposes as authorized under Federal law.
-This Policy is being established to clarify the procedures for the Procurement of supplies and other expendable property, equipment, real property and other services using funds from Federal Awards to ensure that such materials and services are obtained in an effective manner and in compliance with the provisions of Federal Programs and applicable Federal law.
-This Policy further establishes the audit procedures required when Federal Award funds are used for Procurement of services and/or supplies as well as for Subawards to Subrecipients.
-This Policy shall control over the provisions of the Code or any Procurement Policy except to the extent the circumstances make it apparent that the Code or a particular Procurement Policy shall control.